mojtaba-gheytasi/go-order-system-showcase/Architecture.md

 **Versioning is simple.** Adding a field or a method breaks nobody, so it is just a commit.
 A genuinely breaking change gets a new folder — `inventory/v2` alongside `v1`.
 The server answers both while consumers move across, then `v1` is deleted.

+**Consumers stay light.** Depending on inventory's API costs two libraries, so a service can consume several APIs without its dependency list growing.

 ---